The School Council is a body formally constituted under the Education Act.

 Parents are welcome to nominate to hold a position on the Council when they become available.
 They are also welcome to approach members of the Council with concerns, queries or suggestions.

-The School Council meets on Monday evening at 7.00pm in Week 5 of each term.
+The School Council meets on Tuesday evenings at 7.00pm in Weeks 2 and 7 of each term.

-Our current School Council is comprised of six elected parent/community representatives and 3 members elected from within the school staff.
+Our current School Council is comprised of six elected parent/community representatives and three members elected from within the school staff.
 The Principal is an Ex Officio Member.

 School Council Minutes